ketut-garjita/E-Commerce-Engagement-ML/README.md

    The TensorFlow Serving container is orchestrated using Kubernetes.

-   Kubernetes is deployed locally or in AWS EKS for scalability.
+   Kubernetes is deployed locally or in Amazon EKS for scalability.

-4. AWS EKS Deployment
+4. Amazon EKS Deployment

    Use AWS Elastic Kubernetes Service (EKS) for production-level deployment and scaling.